Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 35 - Authentication and Security - Handling Credentials & Designing a Secure Login/35.10 Finish the app - let users submit secrets/README.md

 - When the secrets page is re-rendered, the user's secret is displayed instead of the default message.

 This ensures that secrets remain private and accessible only to authenticated users.

+### Tasks to Complete

+To achieve this functionality, you need to:

+- Add the `secret` column to the `users` table.
+- Update the GET route for `/secrets` to retrieve the user's secret from the database if it exists.
+- Create a GET route for `/submit` that renders the submission page only if the user is authenticated; otherwise, redirect to login.
+- Create a POST route for `/submit` to handle secret submissions, updating the database accordingly.

+These tasks are marked as TODOs in the provided project files.